ivaturi/site/posts/pp.md

 format: kindle
 date: 2022-05
 rating: 6
-brief: An okay novel, but a decent intro to DevOPs for the ignorant.
+brief: An okay novel, but a decent intro to DevOps for the ignorant.
 A good read before diving into something deeper, like Accelerate.
 layout: book.liquid
 tags:
     - books